-Tax Deduction for Sending Money to a Prisoner?
+Tax Deduction for Sending Money to a Child in Prison

-However, if your son lived with you for more than half the year and if your son did not provide more than half of his own financial support, then you may be eligible to claim your son as a dependent under the qualified children rules.
-You can demonstrate that you provided most of your son's support if (1) your son lived with you for more than half the year, and (2) you can show that your son did not provide more than half of his own support.
-You did not say how long your son has been in prison.
-So let me provide an example.
+However, if your child lived with you for more than half the year and did not provide more than half of their own financial support, then you may be eligible to claim them as a dependent under the qualified children rules.
+You can demonstrate that you provided most of your child's support if (1) your child lived with you for more than half the year, and (2) you can show that your child did not provide more than half of their own support.
+Take the following example.

-The Head of Household status, for example, requires that a taxpayer must provide more than half of the dependent's financial support; and this might not be the case if the child is incarcerated.
+It should be noted that other child-related tax benefits such as the head of household filing status, the earned income credit, and the child tax credit all have different eligibility criteria.
+The head of household status, for example, requires that a taxpayer must provide more than half of the dependent's financial support; and this might not be the case if the child is incarcerated.

-For more information on claiming a dependent, you should read "Personal Exemptions and Dependents," (Chapter 3 of IRS Publication 17) for all the details about the criteria for claiming a dependent.
+For more information on claiming a dependent, read about personal exemptions and dependents," (Chapter 3 of IRS Publication 17) for all the details about the criteria for claiming a dependent.